Homemade Pizza Sauce (Ultimate Recipe You’ll Swear By!)

 It’s perfect for topping your homemade pie and totally foolproof.

-Why You’ll Love this Red Pizza Sauce Recipe
+Why You’ll Love this Homemade Pizza Sauce Recipe

 Pizza night is leveling up!
 This recipe creates a rich, tangy sauce that rivals any Italian restaurant.

-• Simple Ingredients: This sauce uses simple ingredients that are easy to find, but when combined, they pack a punch of flavor.
+• Simple Ingredients: This sauce uses simple ingredients that are pantry staples, but when combined with technique, pack an incredible punch of flavor.

 • A strong flavor foundation: Build rich flavor into your sauce with a generous glug of olive oil (fat is what carries flavor).
 A good amount of garlic adds punch.